class SolverSSLOFO(BaseSolver):

 logger.info(f"Common support has {len(support_idx)} sources")

-# Step c: Re-solve at each sample restricted to common support
+# Step c: Re-solve all timepoints at once on the common support

 source_mat = np.zeros((n_sources, n_times))